Chipper Vs Wedge: Critical Differences Golfers Must Know

 Chippers also allow far less control over spin.
 This is a significant problem for those who can stop the ball on a dime by imparting spin.
 So it would, in fact, be an impediment to a pro’s wedge game.

-Golfers struggling with green-side chipping should consider using a chipper.
+Golfers struggling with greenside chipping should consider using a chipper.
 If not as a permanent addition to your bag, it can help you build confidence around the greens and shave off a few strokes from your round.

 Also, senior golfers who aren’t as flexible and agile should consider getting a chipper because of how easy it is to use.

-Final Thoughts on Chipper vs Wedge
+Final Thoughts

-Chippers are no doubt a brilliant invention and aid the not-so-well-rounded golfer immensely.
+Chippers are no doubt a brilliant invention and aid those that struggle with their short game.
 Those looking to improve their scrambling should consider investing in one.
-But the versatility of wedges, spin control, and shot-making ability cannot be overlooked.

 Before you go…